ChatPlug/ChatPlug/README.md

 Everytime you recieve a message on Facebook a new conversation with this person group will be created on telegram.
 However when you want to create the conversation manually you can message the bot with a `/import` command and the ID of the conversation (full help available with `/help`).

 # :clap: Contributing
-If you want to help with the project, you can [https://github.com/feelfreelinux/facegram/issues](some issues).
+If you want to help with the project, you can [some issues](https://github.com/feelfreelinux/facegram/issues).
 All help is much appreciated :smile:

 # :warning: Disclamer